dsnas/Yume-Danpu/README.md

 <blockquote>A shark plushie asked me to.
 Not sure why, though.</blockquote>
 <h3>Why use GameMaker?</h3>
 <blockquote>GameMaker gives us a lot more freedom to do whatever we want compared to RPG Maker 2003.</blockquote>
-<h3>Does that mean the style is completely different from Yume Nikki?</h3>
+<h3>So the style is different from Yume Nikki?</h3>
-<blockquote>Not really, the difference is mostly improvements and additions.</blockquote>
+<blockquote>No, but we're trying not to make more of the same.</blockquote>
+<h3>Do I need to download anything besides the .zip file?</h3>
+<blockquote>No, GameMaker runs beautifully on its own, unlike RPG Maker 2003.</blockquote>

 <h3 align="center">
   <br><br>Think the game is ugly?
 Yeah, we do too.